-The Careers and Employability service at CU Coventry is committed toworking closely with local organisations, to help build a strong workforce that isbeneficial to all employees and employers.
+The Careers Zone team at CU Coventry is committed toworking closely with local organisations, to help build a strong workforce that isbeneficial to all employees and employers.

-Currently, we are looking for employers who are willing to partake in our student mentoring scheme.
-Required as a mentor, you will advise students on how to make the best use of their talents and skills.
+Currently, we are looking for employers who are willing to take part in our student mentoring scheme.
+As a mentor, you will advise students on how to make the best use of their talents and skills.

 Mentors are those who lead by example and are there to encourage mentees in their career development.
 Mentoring is more than answering occasional questions or providing ad hoc help.

 Mentoring is about developing an ongoing relationship of learning, dialogue, and challenge.

 Benefits of Mentoring

 - Developing listening and communication skills

 - Maturing leadership and management qualities in mentees